 The Makalu-Barun National Park and Buffer Zone headquarter is located at Murmidanda.
 Seduwa.
 A kerosene depot at Makalu Tourism Association as well as private lodgers in Tashingaou sells the kerosene to all trekking groups including the porters.
 Makalu Tourism Association rents kerosene stoves and blankets for porters.
 The trekking group has to provide the facilities to the porters.
 There are four shelters built for the use of porters while they are inside the park.
 Neither the staff nor the porters should make fire inside the shelter as it is only for sleeping purposes.

 How to get there?

 Campsites have been designated along the trek route.
-The purpose of this designation of campsite is to regulate the impact on vegetation, aesthetic, landscapes damage and waste management etc. Seven campsites have been designated in ( Khongma 3500 m, Dobato 3500m, Yangle 3570m, Neghe 3700m, Langmale 4100m, Shershong 4600m) for tourist
+The purpose of this designation of the campsite is to regulate the impact on vegetation, aesthetics, landscape damage, waste management, etc. Seven campsites have been designated ( Khongma 3500 m, Dobato 3500m, Yangle 3570m, Neghe 3700m, Langmale 4100m, and Shershong 4600m) for tourist.